Vacant House Damaged by Early Morning Blaze in Hagerstown

 Photo by Hagerstown Fire Department

 Firefighters were forced into a defensive mode to battle the blaze from the exterior with attack lines and master streams as the fire was now shooting from the roof.
-Once they had their master streams in-service, firefighters were able to get a bulk of the blaze knocked down on the exterior of the structure by 0345 hours.
+Once they had their master streams in service, firefighters were able to get a bulk of the blaze knocked down on the exterior of the structure by 3:45 A.M.
 Firefighters were then able to make re-entry to continue fighting the fire.
-Firefighters worked for over an hour extinguishing the flames and conducting extensive overhaul to ensure the fire was out.
-Firefighter remained on the scene for a good portion of the day dowsing hot spots and assisting Hagerstown City Fire marshals with their investigation.
+Crews worked for over an hour extinguishing the flames and conducting extensive overhaul to ensure the fire was out.
+Crews remained on the scene for a good portion of the day dowsing hot spots and assisting Hagerstown City Fire Marshals with their investigation.

 Hagerstown Fire Department responded with units from Western Enterprise Station 4 (Engine & Truck 4), First Hagerstown Hose Company (Engine 1), South End Fire Company (Engine 5), Antietam Fire Company (Engine 2), Independent Junior Fire Company (Engine 3), and Pioneer Hook & Ladder (Truck 3).
 HFD received additional assistance on the scene from Community Rescue Service (Co.75), Washington County Special Operations (Co.20), Volunteer Fire Company of Halfway (Co.26), Maugansville Goodwill Fire Company (Co.13), Longmeadow Volunteer Fire Company (Co.27), Leitersburg Volunteer Fire Company (Co.9), Washington County Emergency Support Services (Air & Rehab 25), Hagerstown City Police, and Hagerstown City Police Auxiliary Unit.
 Additional assistance was received from Clear Spring Fire Company (Co.4) and Boonsboro Fire Company (Co.6) who transferred crews into the City of Hagerstown to help cover the area as crews were committed on the incident.